Skip to content

 Order cars based on descending mileage

-In the example above, the cars are ordered by mileage value, in descending order (Ascending is Off).
-As a result, cars with the highest mileage are listed first.
+In the example above, the properties are ordered by price, in ascending order.
+As a result, properties with the lowest price are listed first.

 Order by referenced table value